Fresh Spirulina for Diabetes Prevention & Treatment

 - Blurred vision

-- Losing weight
+- Losing or gaining weight

 Dangers of high blood sugar levels